PDF417/pdf417-android/README.md

 Android 2.3 is the minimum android version on which _PDF417.mobi_ is supported, but if required we may support even Android 2.2 devices, however additional testing on those devices will be required.

+Camera video preview resolution also matters.
+In order to perform successful scans, camera preview resolution cannot be too low. _PDF417.mobi_ requires minimum 320p camera preview resolution in order to perform scan.
+It must be noted that camera preview resolution is not the same as the video record resolution, although on most devices those are the same.
+However, there are some devices that allow recording of HD video (720p resolution), but do not allow high enough camera preview resolution (for example, [Sony Xperia Go](http://www.gsmarena.com/sony_xperia_go-4782.php) supports video record resolution at 720p, but camera preview resolution is only 320p - _PDF417.mobi_ does not work on that device).

 _PDF417.mobi_ is native application, written in C++ and available for multiple platforms.
 Because of this, _PDF417.mobi_ cannot work on devices that have obscure hardware architectures.
 We have compiled _PDF417.mobi_ native code for `armeabi`, `armeabi-v7a` and `x86` [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface) because those architectures cover almost entire Android device market (actually more than 98% of devices use `armeabi-v7a` ABI).
 See [Processor architecture considerations](#archConsider) for more information about native libraries in _PDF417.mobi_ and instructions how to disable certain architectures in order to reduce the size of final app.

 ### Checking for _PDF417.mobi_ support in your app